shyam3089/Simple-ScrollBar/simpleScrollBar/README.md

-<h1>Simple Scrollbar jQuery Plugin</h1>h1>
+<h1>Simple Scrollbar</h1>

-Overview
+<h4>Overview</h4>

-The Simple Scrollbar jQuery Plugin is a lightweight and customizable solution for adding vertical and horizontal scrollbars to overflowing containers.
+<p>The Simple Scrollbar jQuery Plugin is a lightweight and customizable solution for adding vertical and horizontal scrollbars to overflowing containers.
 It provides a clean and easy-to-use interface for enhancing the scrolling experience of your web applications.

-Features
+<strong>Features.</strong>

-    Vertical and Horizontal Scrollbars
+    1. Vertical and Horizontal Scrollbars
-    Customizable appearance
+    2. Customizable appearance
     Smooth scrolling animation
     Arrow buttons for navigation
     Supports click-scrolling and drag-scrolling